 Keynes, J. M. (1973).
 The General Theory of Employment Interest and Money.
 The Collected Writings of John Maynard Keynes Vol. VII.
 London, Basingstoke: Macmillan.

-For details of the bigger picture see cross-references Refutation I=S
+For details of the big picture see cross-references Refutation I=S.

 Your profit equation (6) is false and because profit is the pivotal concept in economics it holds without exception: if profit is ill-defined the whole theoretical superstructure falls apart.

-For details see the related comment on David R. Richardson’ RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.
+For details see the related comment on David R. Richardson’s RWER No 73 article ‘What does “too much government debt” mean in a stock-flow consistent model?’ here.

 For the comprehensive critique of the ubiquitous profit blunder and its final rectification see How the intelligent non-economist can refute every economist hands down.

 You maintain: “You can’t say it’s false, because it’s no more than a definition.”
 This is what Humpty Dumpty always said — and it is pure methodological nonsense.
 See The Humpty Dumpty methodology and Humpty Dumpty is back again.

 There is no such thing as freedom of definition.
 This freedom is restricted by the requirement of consistency.
 Logical consistency, though, has never been a strong point of economists.
 For more on scientific incompetence see cross-references Scientific Incompetence.